- 1/2 cup creamy peanut butter

 - 1 tablespoon shortening

 - Spread peanut butter on half of the crackers; top with remaining crackers to make sandwiches.
-Refrigerate.
+Refrigerate until firm.

-- In a double boiler over simmering water, melt chocolate chips and shortening, stirring until smooth.
-Dip sandwiches and place on waxed paper until chocolate hardens.
-Yield: 9 servings.
+- In a double boiler over simmering water or in a microwave, melt chocolate chips and shortening; stir until smooth.
+Dip sandwiches in chocolate mixture; allow excess to drip off.
+Place on waxed paper; let stand until set.
+Yield: 15 sandwich cookies.

 "You can also make these with almond bark chocolate flavored coating.
 Melting directions are on the packaging."